stacksmith/cl-with/README.md

 ### CLASS, STRUCT and CFFI object integration

 More importantly, WITH- unifies the syntax for dealing with structs, classes, and foreign CFFI objects, extracting and rebinding slot accessors (automatically or selectively).
 The syntax establishes a clear distinction between existing object, temporary objects and newly-created object that are expected to outlive the statement.

+Syntactically, it resembles a binding initialized with an existing object (:OLD), or newly-created object (:NEW or :TEMP).
+CFFI objects created as :TEMP are destroyed at the end of the scope.
 ```
 (with- (p   :temp :int)                              ; like with-foreign-object
        (gpt :temp (:struct gtk:g-point) "P1-")       ; prefixed: p1-x and p1-y